Letdown2491/waypoint-gtk/README.md

 # Waypoint

+NOTE: APPLICATION STILL IN ALPHA TESTING.
+DO NOT USE IN PRODUCTION YET.

 Waypoint is a GTK/libadwaita snapshot and rollback tool with a built in scheduling service for Btrfs filesystems on Void Linux.

 For Void Linux users, Waypoint integration is available on [Nebula](https://github.com/Letdown2491/nebula-gtk) >= 1.3.0 to automatically create system snapshots when performing system upgrades.